 The fact that the Germans need a plan to get things done (“ordnung muss sein“) comes from this last dimension, predictability.

-The higher the score, the more rules & structure is needed (France has so many rules that, from the outside, it looks chaotic again; read about doing business with France here).
+The higher the score, the more rules & structure are needed (France has so many rules that, from the outside, it looks chaotic again; read about doing business with France here).

 And this is what the rest of Europe doesn’t understand: Why did the Brits not have a plan in place before they decided to leave?

-Well, according to the British cultural profile (see table above) they don’t need one (score on predictability 36).
-As the Vice-Precident of the European Commission, Frans Timmermans, said “it’s like Lance Corporal Jones: ‘Don’t panic’ and then running around like idiots“.
+Well, according to the British cultural profile (see table above), they don’t need one (score on predictability 36).
+As the Vice-President of the European Commission, Frans Timmermans, said “It’s like Lance Corporal Jones: ‘Don’t panic’ and then running around like idiots“.

 It’s obvious where he’s coming from.
 Even the Dutch (and France & Germany) would have made some sort of plan before exiting the EU.